jcwalker/WiFiProfileManagement/README.md

 * **XmlProfile**: The XML representation of the profile.

 ### Remove-WiFiProfile

 * **ProfileName**: The name of the profile to be deleted.
 Profile names are case-sensitive.
 * **WiFiAdapterName**: Specifies the name of the wireless network adapter on the machine.
 This is used to obtain the Guid of the interface.
 The default value is 'Wi-Fi'

 ### Get-WiFiAvailableNetwork

 * **WiFiAdapterName**: Specifies the name of the wireless network adapter on the machine.
 This is used to obtain the Guid of the interface.
 The default value is 'Wi-Fi'

 ### Connect-WiFiProfile

 * **ProfileName**: The name of the profile to be connected.
 Profile names are case-sensitive.
 * **ConnectionMode**: Specifies the mode of the connection.
 Valid values are Profile,TemporaryProfile,DiscoveryProfile,DiscoveryUnsecure, and Auto.
 * **Dot11BssType**: A value that indicates the BSS type of the network.
 If a profile is provided, this BSS type must be the same as the one in the profile.
 * **WiFiAdapterName**: Specifies the name of the wireless network adapter on the machine.
 This is used to obtain the Guid of the interface.
 The default value is 'Wi-Fi'

 ### Search-WiFiNetwork

 * **WiFiAdapterName**: Specifies the name of the wireless network adapter on the machine.
 This is used to obtain the Guid of the interface.
 The default value is 'Wi-Fi'

+### Set-WiFiInterface

+* **WiFiAdapterName**: Specifies the name of the wireless network adapter on the machine.
+This is used to obtain the Guid of the interface.
+The default value is 'Wi-Fi'
+* **State**: Specifies the state of the wifi radio.
+Valid values are on/off.

 ## Examples

 ### Get the WiFi profile information on wireless profile TestWifi

 ```PowerShell
 PS C:\>Get-WiFiProfile -ProfileName TestWiFi